 After you have returned all of the required exercises and wish to end your course completion and want the ECTS credits press the following button in the submission application (ignore the message about an "exam" as there is no exam in this course):

-After that, ensure that the application has the message "Course marked as completed" and the date.
+After that, double-check that the application has the message "Course marked as completed" and the date.
+If the date is not visible, we have not been notified.